PradyMagal/pradymagal.github.io/README.md

 ## Hi, I'm Pradyun!

 Hey guys!
-I am a software developer, app maker, and overall, complete geek!
+I am a software developer, app maker, and overall, geek!

 I know a variety of programming languages including(but not limited to):